The-Bioinformatics-Group/Debaryomyces_hansenii/Work_files/rawdata_workfolder/Bowtie2mapping_ATCC6260/README.md

-## Mapping of the raw reads using Saccharomyces cerevisiae as a reference
+## Mapping of the raw reads using Meyerozyma guillermondii as a reference
 Reference used:

 - *Meyerozyma guilliermondii* ATCC 6260: